 How to Use a Yoga Bolster with Angela Kukhahn

-The avid yogi will swear by their trusty yoga bolster, carting it from home to class and using it as a prop for practicing handstands, resting in a Savasana, and every pose in between.
-You might find yourself thinking, "Come on, is that thing really that great?"
+Still, you might be thinking, "Come on, is that thing really that great?"
 It can be hard to imagine becoming so attached to a simple prop, especially when your personal practice is coming along just fine.
-But trust us — investing in yoga props can totally change the way you practice yoga, and allow you to take poses deeper, make certain poses more comfortable, and hold poses for longer.
+But trust us — investing in yoga props like the humble bolster will allow you to take poses deeper, make certain poses more comfortable, and hold them for longer.

-Here's why a Yoga Bolster is about to become your new best friend.
-Yoga Bolsters are incredibly popular with those practicing a Restorative Yoga routine, which places a great emphasis on stillness, deep breathing, and full restoration of body and mind.
-Allowing your body to rest on the support of a bolster or another prop will help you release tension built up in your muscles and sink into a therapeutic state of relaxation.
-Depending on the way you choose to use a Yoga Bolster, it can also greatly enhance deep breathing exercises by opening the heart and chest, and improve circulation in tired limbs.
+Yoga bolsters are incredibly helpful for restorative yoga, which emphasizes stillness, deep breathing, and full restoration of the body and mind.
+Allowing your body to rest on the support of a bolster or another prop helps release tension in your muscles and sink into a therapeutic state of relaxation.
+And, depending on the way you choose to use a yoga bolster, it can also enhance deep breathing exercises by opening the heart and chest and improve circulation in tired limbs.
 There's nothing quite like flopping back onto a soft, comfortable resting place after a long, stressful day.

-If you're in search of a bolster to take poses to the next level, that's also an option.
-You can easily use a yoga bolster as a prop to sink deeper into your favorite poses.
+Of course, a bolster will also take your poses to the next level.
+You can easily use the cushion as a prop to sink deeper into your favorite poses or provide additional support when trying out new ones.
 Just be aware of your limits, and never push your body past the point of being comfortable.

-LA yoga instructor Angela Kukhahn demonstrates three of her favorite ways to incorporate Brentwood Home's Crystal Cove Yoga Bolster into her Restorative Yoga routine.
+If you've never used a yoga bolster and don't know where to start, don't worry.
+LA yoga instructor Angela Kukhahn provided us three demonstrations of her favorite ways to incorporate Brentwood Home's Crystal Cove Yoga Bolster into her restorative yoga routine.
 Watch the video below!

-- Child's Pose, or Balasana: kneel with the base of the Yoga bolster between your knees, sitting back on your feet and folding the upper half of your body forward.
-Resting your head on the soft cover of the Yoga Bolster, you'll sink into a state of bliss.
+Child's Pose, or Balasana: Kneel with the base of the yoga bolster between your knees, sitting back on your feet and folding the upper half of your body forward.
+Resting your head on the cushion's soft cover, sink into a state of bliss.

-- Hero Pose, or Virasana: for an amazing deep-breathing exercise, kneel at the base of the yoga bolster, keeping it right behind you at your seat.
+- Hero Pose, or Virasana: For an amazing deep-breathing exercise, kneel at the base of the yoga bolster, keeping it behind you at your seat.
 Lie back onto the bolster, using it to open your heart and chest, and falling into a session of long, deep breaths.